Ciao!

 16.20 Introduction to Econometrics

-OH: Tuesday, 2:30PM-3:30PM (no appointment).
+OH: Thursday, 3:00PM-4:00PM (no appointment).

 25.10 Development Economics

-Brown & non-Brown students
+Other Brown & non-Brown students

-Sign up for office hours here.
+OH: Sign up here.

 All office hours are in Robinson Hall 303D, unless otherwise noted.